anguelmetodiev/PigdiceGame/README.md

 All the roll results will be added to the running total.
 If a player rolls a 1, the player automatically loses the game.
 Players can choose to continue or to hold during their turn.
-If they choose to continue they can continue playing and gaining more points or lose the game.
+If they choose to continue they can continue playing to earn more points or to lose the game by rolling a 1.
 If they choose to hold they save the points they currently have.